Isabella Plains

 Health performance in Isabella Plains is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Isabella Plains faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across both younger and older age cohorts.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is very high at approximately 55% of the total population (~2,360 people), compared to 62.4% in Australian Capital Territory.
+Private health cover is very high at approximately 55% of the total population (~2,387 people), compared to 62.4% in Australian Capital Territory.
 The most common medical conditions are asthma (9.3%) and mental health issues (9.2%).
-However, 67.1% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 17.2% of residents aged 65 and over (735 people), higher than the 14.3% in Australian Capital Territory.
+67.1% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Working-age residents show above average prevalence of chronic health conditions.
+As of 2021, the area has 17.5% of residents aged 65 and over (756 people), higher than the 14.3% in Australian Capital Territory.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health